toladata/TolaActivity/README.md

 `. travis.sh`

 ## To deploy locally via Docker
-Run the following commands from the root of this repository:
+Run the following command from the root of this repository:
   - `docker-compose build`
   - `docker-compose up`